-Interest income is recognised using the effective interest rate.
+Interest income is recognised using the actual coupon and interest received.
 When a financial asset is impaired, the Bank reduces the carrying amount to its recoverable amount, being the estimated future cash flow discounted at the original effective interest rate of the instrument and continues unwinding the discount as interest income.
 Interest income on impaired financial assets are recognised using the original effective interest rate.